HigherOrderCO/HVM/HOW.md

 For example, Haskell is lazy.
 To avoid "cloning computations", it implements thunks, which are nothing but *memoized references* to shared expressions, allowing the `(2 * 2)` example above to be cached.
 This solution, though, breaks down when there are lambdas.
-Similarly
+Similarly,
 Rust is GC-free, so every object has only one "owner".
 To avoid too much cloning, it implements a complex *shared references* system, based on borrows.
 Finally, parallel languages require mutexes and atomics to synchronize accesses